 Cascade Creek’s location makes it a regional ecological keystone.
 By connecting Big Basin Redwoods with the coastal prairies, wetland marshes, dune fields, and ocean bluffs of Año Nuevo, it provides contiguous habitat for myriad species that traverse this landscape.
 Protection of this 564-acre property is thus crucial—not just for the rich natural assets of the property, but also for the biodiversity and ecological health of lands from the Santa Cruz Mountains to the Pacific Ocean.

-Cascade Creek is one of the flagship projects of the first ever comprehensive campaign for the redwoods, Forever Forest, a six-year venture launched by Save the Redwoods League to garner support for the organization’s ambitious vision for the next century of redwoods conservation.
-The League’s goal is to raise $120 million by 2022 to fund the first six years of this centennial vision, which includes protecting entire landscapes through large-scale, strategic land acquisitions; restoring young redwood forests to become the old-growth forests of the future; and connecting all people with the beauty and power of the redwoods through transformational park experiences.
+Cascade Creek is one of the flagship projects of Forever Forest: The Campaign for the Redwoods, a comprehensive campaign launched by Save the Redwoods League in January 2020 to garner support for the organization’s ambitious vision for the next century of redwoods conservation.
+The League’s goal is to raise $120 million by 2022 to fund the first years of this centennial vision, which includes protecting entire landscapes through large-scale, strategic land acquisitions; restoring young redwood forests to become the old-growth forests of the future; and connecting all people with the beauty and power of the redwoods through transformational park experiences.